Giovanni Papini: Before and during World War I

 "Caricature of Papini", by Carlo Carrà & Ardengo Soffici, from Broom, 1922.

 After leaving Il Leonardo in 1907, Giovanni Papini founded several other magazines.
 First, he published La Voce in 1908, then L'Anima together with Giovanni Amendola and Prezzolini.
 In 1913 (right before Italy's entry into World War I) he started Lacerba (1913–15).
 For three years Papini was a correspondent for the Mercure de France and later literary critic for La Nazione.
 About 1918 he created yet another review, La Vraie Italie, with Ardengo Soffici.

 Other books came from his pen.
 His Parole e Sangue ("Words and Blood") showed his fundamental atheism.
 Furthermore, Papini sought to create a scandal by speculating that Jesus and John the Apostle had a homosexual relationship.
 In 1912 he published his best-known work, the autobiographical novel Un Uomo Finito (A Man — Finished in the United Kingdom and The Failure in the United States).

 In his 1915 collection of poetic prose Cento Pagine di Poesia (followed by Buffonate, Maschilità, and Stroncature), Papini placed himself face-to-face with Giovanni Boccaccio, William Shakespeare, Johann Wolfgang von Goethe, but also contemporaries such as Benedetto Croce and Giovanni Gentile, and less prominent disciples of Gabriele D'Annunzio.
 A critic wrote of him:

 Giovanni Papini [...] is one of the finest minds in the Italy of today.
 He is an excellent representative of modernity's restless search for truth, and his work exhibits a refreshing independence founded, not like so much so-called independence, upon ignorance of the past, but upon a study and understanding of it.

 He published verse in 1917, grouped under the title Opera Prima.
 At first Papini strongly favoured Italian intervention into World War I. The war, however, shocked him into a sense of guilt which contributed to his conversion to Catholicism, announced in 1919.
-His Storia di Cristo ("The Story of Christ"), publishd in 1921, was translated into twenty-three languages and became an international bestseller.
+His Storia di Cristo ("The Story of Christ"), published in 1921, was translated into twenty-three languages and became an international bestseller.

 After further verse works, he published the satire Gog (1931) and the essay Dante Vivo ("Living Dante", or "If Dante Were Alive"; 1933).

 Drawing of Papini, by Julius Zirinsky.